yongbin999/inspire2/docs/proposal/proposal.md

 Non-CS courses: I took introduction to Media Programming and Institutions as an elective my freshman year.
 This class gave me a great understanding of the culture, business, legal and political aspects of everyday media.
 I learned a lot more about the television, music and internet industries.
 Another class I enjoyed was Biology of Cancer and AIDS, which taught me to use my head and really changed my outlook on the two diseases.

 ####Role
+Andrew will be most concerned with front-end work and the interface.
+The goal is to have a very easy to use and visually satisfying program that cooperates well with the back-end and database.

 ###Khanh Nguyen